100devs/todo-mvc-auth-local/README.md

 ---

 # Objectives
 DevDays was created by developers for developers.
-DevDays gives developers a single location to keep a journal of their day to day work
+DevDays gives developers a single location to keep a journal about their day to day work.
+Journaling gives users an opportunity to actively recall what they worked on/learned during the day
 -